 - Open ports

 Scan reports can be found on the Threat Management Dashboard

 The "internal honeypot" feature is a passive detection system that listens for LAN clients attempting to gain access to unauthorized services or hosts.
 Clients that are potentially infected with worm or exfiltration type vulnerabilities are known to scan networks, infect other hosts, and potentially snoop for information on easy-to-access servers.
 The honeypot will report when hosts attempt to access the honeypot.
 Reports can be found on the Threat Management Dashboard.

 To configure the internal honeypot follow the steps below:

-1. Navigate to New Settings > Internet Security > Network Scanners.
+1. Navigate to Settings > Security > Internet Threat Management > Network Scanners.